Getting an Interview

 - Software Engineer Intern (1)

 - No OfferPositive ExperienceAverage Interview

-I applied through a recruiter and the process took a day – interviewed at Netezza in October 2010.
+I applied through a recruiter.
+The process took 1 day – interviewed at Netezza (Cambridge, MA) in October 2010.

 Every person I spoke with in the interview was nice.
 The seemed like a close team.

 Unfortunately they were looking for someone with kernel programming experience.
 I wish this was more upfront so I would not have wasted my time.

 I applied online.
 The process took 2 weeks – interviewed at Netezza (Boston, MA) in May 2010.

 phone interview contain two round, the 1st round is just check your background and introduce yourself.

 In the 2nd round, the interviewer will ask you some questions about SQL, Linux, Data structure and puzzle.
 Not very difficult.
 The guy interview me are very nice.

 - question about sql, linux cmd, data structure and puzzle Answer Question